Funny Story (novel): Plot summary

 The next Monday, Daphne realizes that she forgot to celebrate Ashleigh's birthday with Ashleigh by painting her bedroom together.
 Ashleigh rebuffs Daphne when the latter tries to apologize.
 Miles also disappears for a few days.

 Daphne unexpectedly gets a call to interview for a job in Maryland, which would let her live close to her mother.
 Peter tries to get back together with Daphne, but Daphne rejects him.
 Peter reveals that Miles went to help Petra and points out that they will get back together.
 Daphne finally runs into Miles again one day after work, where he admits to having panicked and gone to help Petra.
 He confesses he is in love with Daphne, but she rejects him and reveals her plans to leave Michigan.
 Daphne's mother consoles her and renews her confidence.

 Daphne and Ashleigh repair their friendship after Daphne secretly paints Ashleigh's bedroom, and Daphne spends the next few days with Ashleigh until the Read-a-Thon.
 Julia informs Daphne that thanks to her encouragement, the siblings had discussed their troubled childhood.
 Before the Read-a-Thon begins, Daphne gets a supportive phone call from her father, where she finds out that Miles had driven hours to try and get him to return.
 Daphne realizes the truth of Miles' feelings.

 The Read-a-Thon is a success.
 Afterwards, Miles professes his continuing love for Daphne and begs her to stay in Michigan with him.
 Daphne confesses her love and admiration for Miles, with the caveat that she will move into her own place for a while to avoid repeating her mistake with Peter.

 One year later, Daphne and Miles host a housewarming party with their friends and family, where Daphne recounts the "funny story" of how she and Miles got together.

 Film adaptation

 In July 2024, it was reported that Henry would be adapting Funny Story into a script for a feature film, produced by Lyrical Media and Ryder Picture Company.
 Henry and Lyrical's Jon Rosenberg were also named as executive producers.
+Around the release of People We Meet On Vacation (adapted from another of Henry's novels) in January 2025, Netflix announced that Funny Story would also be released on the platform..